-This video playlist was originally published on the National Museum of the American Indian's YouTube channel on February 27, 2017.
+This video playlist was originally published on the National Museum of the American Indian's YouTube channel.

 On January 21 & 22, 2017, the National Museum of the American Indian presented its winter multi-cultural Out of Many Festival.
 This two-day celebration event highlighted Native performers, both traditional and contemporary, from across the country.
 It also included performances by groups from the Washington, D.C. area highlighting mariachi music, West African dance, taiko drums, salsa music and dance, Chinese youth lion dances, jazz and much more.